 - Extend the container back up to four feet to clear landscaping features like flowerbeds and shrubs.

 - Raise the container up to 12 feet high, so it sits right off the roofline.

 - Lower and drive the full container to a nearby truck or dumpster and use the Equipter’s hydraulic gate to easily dump the debris.

 The result is an often dramatic increase in job site efficiency—one that can reduce labor hours and get roofs installed faster.

 While there is absolutely a place in your marketing plan for tried-and-true materials like flyers and advertisements, there’s also no question that inbound marketing is important for growing a roofing business.
 HubSpot streamlines online marketing efforts so you can easily publish and promote content that converts.
 It incorporates an easy-to-use dashboard that gives you the information you need, when you need it, allowing you to see exactly where your roofing marketing dollars are going.

 For more steps to get your marketing in gear with roofing technology, check out 16 unique ways to generate roofing leads.

-This suite of cloud-based tools makes it simple to collaborate and share information with team members.
+Formerly known as G Suite by Google, this collection of cloud-based tools makes it simple to collaborate and share information with team members.
 The Business Edition includes video and voice conferencing, shared calendars, and 30 GB of cloud storage.
 Use its tools to store and share roof inspection or project photos, hold meetings with offsite crew members, and more.

 So, which roofing technology tools will you (or do you) use to boost productivity for your bottom line?
 Hop over to the Equipter Facebook Page and let us know!